-Within 30 days of employment, a Criminal History Investigation (which includes fingerprinting and a national search) must be completed by the employee.
+Within 30 days of employment, a Criminal History Investigation (which includes fingerprinting and a national search) must be completed.

 SALARY COMPUTATION

 Salary computation for exempt positions such as Faculty, Executives, Administrators, and Professionals is annualized and rounded up to the nearest dollar.
 Salary computation for non-exempt positions, such as Career employees, is based on hourly rate.